vanderbilt-data-science/dgx-user-guide/README.md

 1. Request an account be created for you on the DSI DGX's.

-Before continuing with your setup, you'll need to request to have a DGX account set up for you by completing a [DGX User Setup Form (Compute Grant)](https://docs.google.com/forms/d/e/1FAIpQLScWr3SPiwxeQFQxuesn8R2fDF7k0jOTzFXPNCly-AsEHPh5fw/viewform?usp=sf_link)
+Before continuing with your setup, you'll need to request to have a DGX account set up for you by completing a [DGX User Account Registration Form (Compute Grant)](https://docs.google.com/forms/d/e/1FAIpQLScWr3SPiwxeQFQxuesn8R2fDF7k0jOTzFXPNCly-AsEHPh5fw/viewform?usp=sf_link)

 2. Get your assigned Port number for your own personal use.